swisstxt/stack-encode/README.md

   - audio settings - used for transcoding audio files
   - transcoder settings - general transcoder settings

-This is an example profile file for stack-encode:
+This is an example profile file for stack-encode (my_profile.yml):

 ```YAML
 ---